AP Cybersecurity Unit 4: Securing Devices

 📚 What This Unit Covers

 Unit 4 is about the devices themselves — everything from the laptop you’re reading this on to the medical infusion pump that keeps a patient alive.
-You’ll learn why different device categories have different security profiles, how attackers compromise them, and how defenders systematically reduce risk through hardening and architecture.
+You’ll learn why different device categories have different security profiles, how attackers compromise them, and how defenders systematically reduce risk through policies, patching, and detection.

 Course Outline